gutlapallihemanth/gutlapallihemanth/README.md

 I am a **Data Engineer / Business Intelligence Engineer** with **5+ years of experience** in designing and delivering scalable data platforms, analytics solutions, and actionable business insights.
 I have strong expertise in **Snowflake, dbt, SQL, SAP (ECC & S/4HANA), Python**, and BI tools like **Power BI & QuickSight**.

-Currently, I am leading **BI initiatives at Getsurance, Berlin**, and passionate about transforming complex data into reliable, actionable insights.
+Currently, I am leading **Data Engineering initiatives at OQEMA, Mönchengladbach**, and passionate about transforming complex data into reliable, actionable insights.

 ---